joe-qodes/airbnb-clone-project/README.md

   Payment transactions will be handled with additional layers of security, including tokenization and compliance with industry standards (e.g., PCI DSS).
 This ensures financial data remains protected.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are essential for automating the development workflow.
+They ensure that new code changes are automatically tested, integrated, and deployed, reducing human error and speeding up the release cycle.
+For the Airbnb Clone Project, CI/CD pipelines help maintain code quality, improve team collaboration, and ensure reliable delivery of features.

+### Why It Matters
+- **Continuous Integration (CI):** Automatically runs tests and checks on new code to catch bugs early.
+- **Continuous Deployment (CD):** Ensures updates are deployed quickly and consistently without manual intervention.
+- **Efficiency & Reliability:** Improves developer productivity while ensuring a stable and secure application.

+### Tools Used
+- **GitHub Actions:** Automates testing, linting, and deployment workflows directly from the GitHub repository.
+- **Docker:** Provides containerized environments for consistent builds and deployments.
+- **Kubernetes:** will be used for orchestrating and scaling containers in production environments.

 🚀 This repository will evolve as the project progresses, with updates on tasks, features, and documentation.